-Martha Palmer is a Professor of Linguistics and Computer Science and an Institute of Cognitive Science Faculty Fellow.
-Her PhD is in Artificial Intelligence from the University of Edinburgh.
-She is an Association of Computational Linguistics (ACL) Fellow, and has won an Outstanding Graduate Advisor 2014 Award, a Boulder Faculty Assembly 2010 Research Award and was the Director of the 2011 Linguistics Institute in Boulder.
+Martha Palmer is an Arts and Sciences Professor of Distinction for Linguistics, and the Helen & Hubert Croft Professor of Engineering in the Computer Science Department.
+She is also an Institute of Cognitive Science Faculty Fellow, a co-Director of CLEAR and an Association of Computational Linguistics (ACL) Fellow.
+She received a BFA 2010 Research Award, was the Director of the 2011 Linguistics Institute in at CU-Boulder and was named an Outstanding Graduate Advisor in 2014.
+She was the first woman to obtain a Ph.D. in Artificial Intelligence from the University of Edinburgh in 1985, and was an Associate Professor in Computer and Information Sciences at Penn for 6 years before coming to Colorado in 2005.
 Her research is focused on capturing elements of the meanings of words that can comprise automatic representations of complex sentences and documents.
-Supervised machine learning techniques rely on vast amounts of annotated training data so she and her students are engaged in providing data with word sense tags and semantic role labels for English, Chinese, Arabic, Hindi, and Urdu, funded by DARPA and NSF.
-They also train automatic sense taggers and semantic role labelers.
-A more recent focus is the application of these methods to biomedical journal articles and clinical notes, funded by NIH.
-She co-edits LiLT, Linguistic Issues in Language Technology, and has been a co-editor of the Journal of Natural Language Engineering and on the CLJ Editorial Board.
-She is a past President of ACL, and past Chair of SIGLEX and SIGHAN.
+In artificial intelligence, supervised machine learning techniques rely on vast amounts of annotated training data, so she and her students provide data with semantic annotation for English, Chinese, Arabic, Korean, Hindi, and Urdu, funded by DARPA and NSF, both manually and automatically.
+A more recent focus is the application of these methods to biomedical journal articles and clinical notes, funded by NIH, and the geosciences, funded by NSF.
+She co-edits LiLT, Linguistic Issues in Language Technology, and has been a co-editor of Natural Language Engineering and on the Computational Linguistics Editorial Board.
+She has well over 250 reviewed publications.

 - Supervisor of the Human Language Technology Program

 - Director of the Professional MS in Computational linguistics, Analytics, Search, and Informatics (CLASIC)